orchetect/MIDIKit/Sources/MIDIKit/Documentation.docc/Documentation.md

 ## Overview

 - Modular, user-friendly I/O
-- Automatic MIDI endpoint connection management and unique ID persistence
+- Automatic MIDI endpoint connection management and identity persistence
 - Strongly-typed MIDI events that seamlessly interoperate between MIDI 1.0 and MIDI 2.0
-- Automatically uses appropriate Core MIDI API and defaults to MIDI 2.0 on platforms that support them
+- Automatically uses appropriate Core MIDI API and defaults to MIDI 2.0 on platforms that support it
 - Supports Swift Playgrounds on iPad and macOS

 See <doc:MIDIKit-Getting-Started> for essential information on getting the most from MIDIKit.